saucelabs/sauce-togo/README.md

 2. Run Sauce To Go

 You'll need to mount two volumes.
-The first one is the absolute path where the config file from step 4 is, and the second one is an absolute path where you'd like the test assets to be stored.
+The first one is the absolute path where the config file from step 1 is, and the second one is an absolute path where the test assets will be temporarily stored.

 ```sh
 docker run --rm -ti --name sauce-togo -p 4444:4444 \